Types of enterprise

 Which type of enterprise is appropriate for me?

 In choosing the right type of enterprise, four aspects are important: financial liability, capital, cooperation, and income tax/social security.
-Financial liability is the hardest of these aspects.
+Financial liability is the most important of these aspects.

-Types of enterprise with or without legal entity
+Types of enterprise with or without legal personality

-There are two kinds of legal forms: a legal personality with and without legal entity.
-If your legal personality is with legal entity, creditors cannot lay any claim to your private possessions.
-If your legal personality is without legal enitity, they can.
+There are two kinds of legal forms: one that is not a legal entity and one that is.
+If your company is a legal entity, creditors cannot lay any claim to your private possessions.
+If your legal personality is not a legal enitity, they can.

-The foundation, the cooperative association, the private limited company (BV) and the limited liability company (NV).
+The foundation, the cooperative association, the private limited company (bv) and the limited liability company (nv). - Types of enterprise without legal personality:

 Starting up an enterprise

-You have to visit the solicitor to start up a legal personality with legal entity, so that applies, for example, to the foundation and the private company.
-This is not necessary when you start an enterprise without legal enitity, but it is advisable to record agreements if you start an enterprise with other people.
+You have to visit the solicitor to start up a legal entity, so that applies, for example, to the foundation and the private company.
+This is not necessary when you start an enterprise without legal personality, but it is advisable to record agreements if you start an enterprise with other people.
 You can do that at the solicitor’s office too.

 All enterprises must be registered in the Trade Register of the Chamber of Commerce.